-When using manual counting procedures, FAA Form 7230-14 is a monthly form which must be used by ARTCCs and CERAPs for reporting their daily and monthly operational traffic counts.
-The front side of the form is for Domestic operations and VFR advisory counts.
+The FAA Form 7230-14 is a monthly form which must be used by ARTCCs and CERAPs for reporting their daily and monthly operational traffic counts.
+The front side of the form is for Domestic operations and VFR advisory count.
 This side will meet the normal requirements of most facilities.
 The back of the form is for Oceanic operations and must be filled out by those facilities having oceanic airspace.
-Forms forwarded as the official facility traffic count must be neat and readable as each column will be entered into the computer for processing and storage.
+In addition, the areas might be used by any or all facilities.
+Any time the back of the form is used, the facility must fill in the month and the year blocks and the facility's location identifier.
+This provision ensures proper identification in the case of multiple copies.
+Forms forwarded as the official facility traffic count must be neat and readable as each column will be keypunched for computer processing and storage.